-Understanding Josephus’ interpretive and historiographic considerations in choosing these dates is linked to Josephus’ perception of his role as a historian and the extent of his commitment to facts.
-Elsewhere, I have showed that Josephus’ adherence to the Biblical date came at the expense of precise adherence to the chronological facts.
-Jewish tradition specifies the ninth of Av as the date of the fast in remembrance of the destruction of the Temple because it is the anniversary of the destruction of the Second Temple.
-This chronological fact, I claimed, may be proven from Josephus’ own remarks in his Jewish War.
-Josephus was interested in drawing a line from the destruction of the First Temple to that of the Second in order to liken the misdeeds of the rebels in the second destruction to those of Israel that occasioned the first destruction.
+Our understanding of Josephus’ interpretive and historiographic considerations in choosing these dates should consider his perception of his role as a historian and the extent of his commitment to facts.
+Elsewhere, I have shown that Josephus’ adherence to the Biblical date comes at the expense of precise adherence to the chronological facts.
+Jewish tradition specifies the ninth of Av as the date of the fast commemorating the destruction of the Temple because it marks the anniversary of the destruction of the Second Temple.
+This chronological fact, I claim, may be proven on the basis of Josephus’ own remarks in the Jewish War.
+He was interested in drawing a line from the destruction of the First Temple to that of the Second in order to liken the misdeeds of the rebels in the latter to the rebels in Israel who had caused the first destruction.
 To accomplish this, he “bent” the historical date to the Biblical destruction.
-The tendency toward chronological synchronization, of course, was not exclusive to Josephus.
+Such a tendency toward chronological synchronization was not exclusive to Josephus, of course.
 Rabbi Yosse’s dictum, cited above, reflects this principle well: “Propitiousness is assigned to a propitious day and a calamity to a calamitous day.”
-This is also the basis for the accrual of calamities that befell Israel on Tammuz 17 and Av 9.
-The tendency toward chronological synchronization was also manifest in the Graeco-Roman world.
-For example, on the dies Alliensis, according to Roman tradition, the Romans sustained defeat at the hands of the Etruscans near the Cremera on July 18, 478 BCE, and the Gauls destroyed the Roman army on the same day in 390.
-Therefore, this day and the middle days of each month were called dies atri (dark days) and were considered unlucky.
-Public rituals in temples were not observed and private individuals avoided new undertakings.
-Plutarch, in a special composition titled Περὶ ἡμερῶν, remarked about dates on the calendar that saw various disasters in different years.
-Thus, it is certainly no wonder that Josephus, or any other ancient author, deviated from “real” chronology in favor of an ideological one.
-Attention should focus instead on the reasons for and the meaning of Josephus’ interpretive choices.
+This also accounts for the accrual of calamities that befell Israel on Tammuz 17 and Av 9.
+The tendency toward chronological synchronization is also manifest in the Graeco-Roman world.
+For example, according to Roman tradition, the Romans sustained defeat at the hands of the Etruscans near the Cremera on the dies Alliensis, July 18, 478 BCE, while the Gauls destroyed the Roman army on the same day in 390.
+For this reason, this day and the days that fell in the middle of each month were known as the dies atri (dark days) and were considered unlucky.
+During them, public rituals in temples were not observed and private individuals avoided new undertakings.
+In a special composition entitled Περὶ ἡμερῶν, Plutarch comments on the dates in the calendar that witnessed various disasters in different years.
+It is therefore certainly not surprising that Josephus, or any other ancient author, deviated from a “real” chronology to accept an ideological one.
+Attention should focus instead on the reasons for and the meaning behind Josephus’ interpretive choices.

-In regard to Av 1 chronology, as stated, one may justify it as a constraint originating in the interpretation of verses.
-This, however, tells us something about Josephus’ self-perception.
-His willingness to resolve chronological contradictions by interpretive means indicates that he internalized and applied one of the basic tenets of Pharisaic Judaism, according to which the literal Biblical text is always subordinate to interpretive methods.
+As noted, with regard to Av 1 chronology, we may justify it as a constraint originating in the interpretation of verses.
+Nonetheless, it tells us something about Josephus’ self-perception.
+His willingness to resolve chronological contradictions by interpretive means indicates that he internalized and applied one of the basic tenets of Pharisaic Judaism, namely, that a literal reading of a Biblical text is always subordinate to interpretive methods.
 One may defend the legitimacy of Josephus’ interpretation by noting the contradiction between the Biblical passages.
-However, by setting the date of the destruction at Tishre 10, Josephus clearly reveals another aspect of his thought.
-This statement is only thinly related to the Bible; in the main, it is founded on an apocalyptic tradition that thrusts history into the frame of jubilees.
-According to this perception, meaningful events, such as entering the Land, the destruction of the Temple, and redemption occur at the end and at the beginning of jubilee cycles.
+However, by setting the date of the destruction to Tishre 10, Josephus clearly reveals another aspect of his thought process.
+His statement here is only tenuously related to the Bible as it is mainly founded on an apocalyptic tradition that thrusts history into the frame of the Jubilees.
+According to this view, meaningful events, such as entering the Land, the destruction of the Temple, and redemption occur at the end and beginning of Jubilee cycles.
 This chronological frame rests largely on Daniel’s interpretation of Jeremiah’s seventy-year prophecy, according to which seventy sabbatical cycles, i.e., 490 years or ten jubilees, set the temporal boundaries of exile and redemption.